jjhaggar/ninja-trials/README.md

 # Ninja Trials

+**As you can see, the commits of this project stopped in december 2013, but the project isn't stopped itself.
+We are still developing it, and you can follow its progress in our blog [here](http://madgeargames.blogspot.com.es/ "MadGearGames")**

+--

 Ninja Trials is an old school style Android Game, developed specifically for [OUYA](https://www.ouya.tv/ "Ouya console"), using [AndEngine](https://github.com/nicolasgramlich/AndEngine "AndEngine by Nicolas Gramlich").

 The game features several minigames, they all have simple gameplay, like quick repeating button presses or accurate timing button presses.